Ken Dale Bursary winner plans international air quality research

 The Bristol-based building performance engineer was chosen from a strong group of over 35 young engineers competing for the £4,000 travel bursary, which aims to broaden the winner’s international engineering experience early in their career.

 St John Townshend, Graduate Building Performance Engineer at Hydrock and winner of the 2017 Ken Dale Travel Bursary, said: “This was an opportunity to research a topic of my choice whilst immersing myself in a different part of the world is something I couldn’t resist.
-With a huge ambition to travel and to further strengthen my career, the Ken Dale Travel Bursary couldn’t be avoided.
+With a huge ambition to travel and to further strengthen my career, the Ken Dale Travel Bursary couldn’t be missed."

 “A lot of the talk to do with air pollution is focused on the Far East and India, however, it is becoming a reality in the UK and Europe.
 The effects of air quality on occupant health and wellbeing are well documented, and is something I have taken interest into recently.
 To research something topical which has the ability to create change was a priority for me.”